What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 #3.
 Hybrid Audits

 This is a combination of manual and automated audits.
-Hybrid audits take advantage of the speed of automation while still allowing for the deep scrutiny of manual code review.
+Hybrid audits take advantage of the speed of automation while still allowing for the deep check of manual code review.
 Each of these types comes with its pros and cons, but the ideal audit process involves a mix of manual and automated methods.

 Web3 Smart Contract Audit Process